How Does Return Distribution in Distributional Reinforcement Learning Help Optimization?: Optimization Analysis

 Please refer to Appendix~\ref{appendix:lemma_lipschitz} for the proof.
-The derived smoothness properties of $d_p$ under the categorical distributional loss plays an integral role in the stable optimization for distributional RL.
-In stark contrast, classical RL optimizes a least squared loss function~\citep{sutton2018reinforcement} in Neural FQI.
-It is known that the least squared estimator has no bounded Lipschitz constant in general and is only $\lambda_\text{max}$-smooth, where $\lambda_\text{max}$ is the largest singular value of the design or data matrix.
-More specifically, for the categorical distributional loss in distributional RL, we have $\Vert \nabla_\theta \mathcal{L}_\theta \Vert \le kl$, while the gradient norm in classical RL is $|y_i - Q_\theta^k(s, a)|\Vert \mathbf{x}(s) \Vert$, where $Q_\theta^k(s, a)=\sum_{i=1}^{k} (l_i+l_{i+1})f_{i}^\theta(\mathbf{x}(s)) / 2 w_{i}$ under the same categorical parameterization for a fair comparison.
-Clearly, $Q_\theta^k(s, a)$ can be sufficiently large if the support $[l_0, l_k]$ is specified to be large, which is common in environments where the agent is able to attain a high level of expected returns~\citep{bellemare2017distributional}.
-As such, $|y_i - Q_\theta^k(s, a)|$ can vary significantly more than $k$ and therefore classical RL with the potentially larger upper bound of gradient norms is prone to the instability optimization issue.
+The smoothness properties of categorical distributional loss $d_p$ are the foundation for the stable optimization of distributional RL.
+In stark contrast, classical RL optimizes a least squared loss function~\cite{sutton2018reinforcement} in Neural FQI.
+It is known that the least squared estimator has no bounded Lipschitz constant in general and is only $\lambda_\text{max}$-smooth, where $\lambda_\text{max}$ is the largest singular value of the data matrix.
+Specifically, we have $\Vert \nabla_\theta \mathcal{L}_\theta \Vert \le kl$ for the categorical distributional loss in distributional RL.
+By contrast, the gradient norm in classical RL is $|y_i - Q_\theta^k(s, a)|\Vert \mathbf{x}(s) \Vert$, where $Q_\theta^k(s, a)=\sum_{i=1}^{k} (z_i+z_{i+1})f_{i}^\theta(\mathbf{x}(s)) / 2 w_{i}$ under the same categorical parameterization for a fair comparison.
+Clearly, $Q_\theta^k(s, a)$ can be sufficiently large if the support $[z_0, z_k]$ is specified to be large, which is common in environments with a high level of expected returns~\cite{bellemare2017distributional}.
+As such, $|y_i - Q_\theta^k(s, a)|$ can vary significantly larger than $k$ and classical RL with the potentially larger upper bound of gradient norms is prone to the instability optimization issue.

-After providing the intuitive comparison in terms of gradient norms above, we next show that distributional RL loss can induce an uniform stability property under the desirable smoothness properties analyzed in Proposition~\ref{prop:lipschitz}.
-We recap the definition of uniform stability for an algorithm while running \textit{Stochastic Gradient Descent}~(SGD) in Definition~\ref{def:stability}.
+\textbf{Uniform Stability of Distributional RL.} As an application of stable analysis in \cite{hardt2016train}, we next show that distributional RL loss can naturally induce a uniform stability property under the desirable smoothness properties in Proposition~\ref{prop:lipschitz}, while classical RL can not.
+We first recap the definition of uniform stability for an algorithm while running \textit{Stochastic Gradient Descent}~(SGD) in Definition~\ref{def:stability}.

-\begin{myDef} (Uniform Stability)~\citep{hardt2016train} Consider a loss function $g_w(z)$ parameterized by $w$ encountered on the example $z$, a randomized algorithm $\mathcal{M}$ is uniformly stable if for all data sets $\mathcal{D}, \mathcal{D}^\prime$ such that $\mathcal{D}, \mathcal{D}^\prime$ differ in at most one example, we have
+\begin{myDef} (Uniform Stability)~\cite{hardt2016train} Consider a loss function $g_w(e)$ parameterized by $w$ encountered on the example $e$, a randomized algorithm $\mathcal{M}$ is uniformly stable if for all data sets $\mathcal{D}, \mathcal{D}^\prime$ such that $\mathcal{D}, \mathcal{D}^\prime$ differ in at most one example, we have

 \end{myDef}